 The Lending Library

-In May 2012, Rock Project joined forces with indie rock sensation tUnE-yArDs to raise money for a “lending library” of musical instruments for students.
+In May 2012, Rock Project joined forces with local indie rockers tUnE-yArDs to raise money for a “lending library” of musical instruments for students.
 Any student enrolled in Rock Project can now “check out” guitars, basses and other instruments to take home and try out for a while.
 No strings attached!
 Rock Project is poised to launch other innovative new programs for its students over the coming months.
 So stay tuned!
 Sorry for the bad puns.

 SF Weekly honored us in their Best Of 2013 issue on May 29, 2013: Best Place to Train for the Center Ring of Rock ‘N’ Roll